 The Brooke-Alvinston Skating Club is proud of our synchronized skating teams!
 Our teams have been successful since 2002, when we first started out with our coach Jacoba Dodge.
-We have grown from one team to four teams that will be competing this year.
+We have grown from one team to six teams this year.
+Five teams will be competing this year.
 The teams that we are fielding are Beginner 1, Beginner 2, Elementary, Juvenile and Prenovice.
-We also have one “Intro to Syncro” – Beginner 1 team that will be skating at our carnival.
+We also have one “Intro to Synchro” – Beginner 1 team that will be skating at our carnival.
 We are looking forward to another exciting year with all of our teams.
-The Alvinston Ice Angels Elementary, Juvenile and Pre-Novice Teams are looking for more skaters to fill their teams (2-3 skaters/team).
-If you know of anyone that is 10 years to 19 years old that might be interested in skating syncro please let me know (email@example.com)

-If you or your child is interested in skating syncro with the Alvinston Ice Angels (or Jacoba’s adult teams – “On the Edge” (Adult 3) or “Ice FX” (Adult 2) please email the coach directly – firstname.lastname@example.org and the syncro chair – Susan Armstrong – email@example.com
+If you or your child is interested in skating synchro with the Alvinston Ice Angels (or Jacoba’s adult teams – “On the Edge” (Adult 3) or “Ice FX” (Adult 2) please email the coach directly – email@example.com and the synchro chair – Susan Armstrong – firstname.lastname@example.org

 Go Alvinston Ice Angels Go!